cpetrella-sketch/CS513/assignments/assignment5/README.md

 Hypertext Transfer Protocol (HTTP).
 When you're done with the assignment, you should be able to configure Firefox to use your  proxy implementation.

 You may work in groups of 1-3.
-Please specify your teammates' name at the beginning of http_proxy.go and http_proxy_DNS.go.
+Please specify your teammates' names at the beginning of http_proxy.go and http_proxy_DNS.go.

 ## Introduction: The Hypertext Transfer Protocol